-Located in the center of the Kamień Pomorski market, the town hall was built at the end of the 13th century, because in 1274 the town received the confirmation of the Lubeck law, and in 1301 the councilors were mentioned for the first time.
+Located in the center of the Kamień Pomorski, the town hall was built at the end of the 13th century, because in 1274 the town received the confirmation of the Lubeck law, and in 1301 the councilors were mentioned for the first time.
 At the end of the fourteenth century, there was an expansion, as a result of which it was enlarged by the eastern part with arcades.
-A two-storey shopping hall, was also erected into the existing building.
-In the fifteenth century, the west part of the town hall was expanded, the façades received decorative ornaments.
+A two-storey shopping hall with cellars was also added to the existing building.
+In the fifteenth century the extension of the western part of the town hall was carried out, the elevations of which received ornamental decorations.
 In later periods, the medieval form of the town hall architecture underwent lesser transformations, but at the beginning of the 17th century, the western part of the town hall was badly damaged.
 During the reconstruction, the vaults were removed from it, and the gable was rebuilt in a form combining late-gothic and early modern motifs.
-In the 18th century, there was a new entrance in the northern façade and some windows were rebuilt.
-In 1927, regothization was carried out.
-In 1945, the building was destroyed, but after the war in 1966-1988 it was carefully rebuilt after the war.
+In the 18th century an entrance in the northern façade was pierced and some windows were rebuilt.
+In 1927 regothisation was carried out.
+In 1945, the building was destroyed, but after the war in 1966-1988 it was carefully rebuilt.

 The town hall from the 13th century was a small, almost square in the plan, a two storey building with basement, with stairs in the thickness of the wall.
 On the first floor there was a jury room and on the ground floor a meeting hall of the town council.
 A timber merchant hall adjoined or stood to the building in close proximity.
 It was located in the middle of the town market.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, 2012.

 Webpage encyklopedia.szczecin.pl, Ratusz (Kamień Pomorski).